tacowordpress/tacowordpress/README.md

         127.0.0.1 taco-phpunit-test.dev

-2. Create a vhosts entry, modifying the path as necessary:
+2. Create an Apache vhosts entry, modifying the path as necessary.
+If you are having trouble, make sure that your vhost file is being loaded by Apache.

         <VirtualHost *:80>
           DocumentRoot "/path/to/taco/tests/lib/wordpress"